dougeby/IntuneDocs/InTuneDocs/Troubleshoot/how-to-get-support-for-microsoft-intune.md

 >
 > Technical support for System Center Configuration Manager or System Center Endpoint Protection requires either payment or is decremented from your existing licensing or Premier Support agreements.

-## Self-help
+## Find online resources to help you troubleshoot

-You may be able to resolve your issue without opening a support ticket.
+You might be able to resolve your issue without opening a support ticket.

 For self-help with Intune, see [General troubleshooting tips for Microsoft Intune](general-troubleshooting-tips-for-microsoft-intune.md) or any of the troubleshooting topics for specific issues.
 You can also search for a solution or post your question to the [Intune forum](https://social.technet.microsoft.com/Forums/en-US/home?forum=microsoftintuneprod).

-## Support for volume licensing customers
+## Find support for volume licensing
 If you have already purchased licenses from Microsoft under a volume licensing program, use the following resources for support:

 -   For support related to licenses and locating keys, see [Volume Licensing Service Center](http://go.microsoft.com/fwlink/p/?LinkID=282016).